 - Clearly define and connect public and private spaces by: - Defining and enclosing spaces using buildings, structures and landscaping. - Recognizing every building as being part of a greater whole that contributes to the overall coherency of the urban fabric. - Enhance and enliven the quality, character and spatial delineation of public spaces. - Consider streets as public spaces. - Encourage a continuity of street frontages.
 Where continuous building facades are not a dominant feature of the streetscape, the gradual infilling of empty spaces between buildings and between the building and the street edge is promoted to occur over time.
-Depending on the stage of evolution of the street, it may be appropriate to achieve this principle in a number of ways e.g., building form, landscape treatment, architectural ornamentation. - Address the relationship between buildings and between buildings and the street. - Meet the needs of pedestrians as a priority. - Contribute to attractive public spaces and important vistas. - Minimize the exposure of inhabitants to noise levels that could adversely impact their health and wellbeing.

-3. To create places that are safe, accessible and are easy to get to, and move through.
+Depending on the stage of evolution of the street, it may be appropriate to achieve this principle in a number of ways e.g., building form, landscape treatment, architectural ornamentation. - Address the relationship between buildings and between buildings and the street. - Meet the needs of pedestrians as a priority. - Contribute to attractive public spaces and important vistas. - Minimize the exposure of inhabitants to noise levels that could adversely impact their health and wellbeing. - Reduce the visual impact of infrastructure, public utilities, or street furniture by clustering or grouping them where possible, whether located within the public right-of-way or on private property. - 3.
+To create places that are safe, accessible and are easy to get to, and move through.

-- Connect buildings and spaces through a network of roads, sidewalks, and pathways in ways that are understandable.
-These connections should be accessible to all users and incorporate the principles of universal access and where connections lead into a building, the building and its facilities should be designed so that it can be approached, entered, and used by persons with physical or sensory disabilities. - Integrate public transit with existing and new development, where feasible. - Provide appropriate (i.e., size and placement) signage identifying pathways, intersections and landmarks. - Create places and spaces that are visible and safe and can be confidently used at all hours of the day and at night where it is appropriate to do so.
+Connect buildings and spaces through a network of roads, sidewalks, and pathways in ways that are understandable.
+These connections should be accessible to all users and incorporate the principles of universal access and where connections lead into a building, the building and its facilities should be designed so that it can be approached, entered, and used by persons with physical or sensory disabilities.

-4. To ensure that new development respects the character of existing areas.
+- Integrate public transit with existing and new development, where feasible. - Provide appropriate (i.e., size and placement) signage identifying pathways, intersections and landmarks. - Create places and spaces that are visible and safe and can be confidently used at all hours of the day and at night where it is appropriate to do so. - 4.
+To ensure that new development respects the character of existing areas.

-- Integrate new development to complement and enliven the surroundings. - Allow the built form to evolve through architectural style and innovation. - Complement the massing patterns, rhythm, character, and context.

-5. To consider adaptability and diversity by creating places that can adapt and evolve easily over time and that are characterized by variety and choice.
+- Integrate new development to complement and enliven the surroundings. - Allow the built form to evolve through architectural style and innovation. - Complement the massing patterns, rhythm, character, and context. - 5.
+To consider adaptability and diversity by creating places that can adapt and evolve easily over time and that are characterized by variety and choice.
 [OMB decision #2649, September 21, 2006]